siangernlow/tp/docs/UserGuide.md

 * A `DATE` is valid if **at least one** visit occurs before or on the specified date.
 * All the visits before and including the date will be removed from the visits list.
-* Date format should follow "yyyy-MM-dd", otherwise exceptions would be thrown.
+* Date format should follow "yyyy-mm-dd".

 </div>